withastro/docs/src/pages/en/reference/directives-reference.md

 </script>
 ```

+📚 See how [client-side scripts](/en/core-concepts/astro-components/#client-side-scripts) work in Astro components.

 ### `define:vars`

 `define:vars={...}` can pass server-side variables from your component front matter into the client `<script>` or `<style>`.
 Any *serializable* front matter variable is supported, including props passed to your component through `Astro.props`.